pylayers/pylayers/doc/index.rst

 Pylayers is a mobile radio propagation simulator.
 Its purpose is to help designing localization and tracking algorithms for advanced communications systems.
-It might be hopefully useful for illustrating various topics on wireless communications and localization for higher education in wireless systems.
+It might be hopefully useful for illustrating various topics on wireless communications and localization systems in higher education.

 Example